RoundingWell/care-ops-frontend/src/scss/README.md

 ### `provider-variables.scss`

-Because of the way webpack compiles the sass, globally defined variables need to be defined in this file.
+Because of the way vite compiles the sass, globally defined variables need to be defined in this file.
 It contains mostly font size, padding, and color variables.

 ## Legacy Styles